Quick Answer

 | "I need more money for liability coverage." | "Professional liability and E&O coverage reduce disruption and help me support the work responsibly." |

 Come into the call with numbers you can defend.
 Build one internal sheet with the business expense buckets you need to operate reliably over the next 12 months.
 Include international health coverage, Errors & Omissions insurance, and other documented service-continuity costs tied to your delivery.
-For each bucket, use Add current category details after verification until you verify current details.
+For each bucket, verify current category details against source records, contract terms, policy documents, or a qualified advisor before use.

 Set a private operating floor, not a client-facing memo.
 Reconcile each line item to real records: policy invoices, reserve assumptions, and the separate business bank account you use to avoid co-mingling.
 If you cannot support a line with a bill, policy document, or reserve logic, tighten it before you negotiate.